 I loved the chapter about the training session, and how Dodger and Jake reacted to the new strong-arm tactics.

-I loved everything about this book just as I did the first in the series.
+I loved everything about this book just as I did in the first of the series.

 The way Dodger tries to cope with his insecurities, and Jake’s capable and patient attitude.
 Azrael had me laughing, he tried hard not to lose it as he struggled to get his point across to these very different personalities.